 Newborn babies have the most delicate skin, so imagine my worry when my daughter rapidly develops a newborn skin rash.
-Here is Ailey’s story with the truth about newborn skin rashes.
+Here is my infant’s experience with newborn skin rashes.

 Annabelle never had skin problems as a baby, so when Ailey sprouted a couple of red spots near her eyes when she was four weeks old, I didn’t know what to make of them.
 She definitely had the beginning of a newborn rash.